It’s Good To Be Self-Centered

 I also think there’s an embodiment piece that can help.
 In my work as a sexological bodyworker, I use a variety of experiential practices to give people room to explore the edges of their comfort zones and expand their skills at staying upright on the bicycle.
 For some people, it’s learning how to identify how it feels when they’re in a place of yes or no. For some people, it’s learning how to give specific feedback, rather than expecting the other person to read their minds.
 For some, it’s moving through their grief or shame so they can claim their power.
 For some, it’s simply being held in a place of respect when they state a boundary or ask for something.
 But wherever the edge is for them, the opportunity to feel into it and be supported in their discoveries can be incredibly healing.
 And it’s often a step along the way to becoming self-centered and able to experience embodied pleasure.

 If you’re curious about how you can become more self-centered in your sexual relationships, get in touch and let’s explore where that can go for you.
 For folks in Seattle, we can work in person.
-And there’s always skype and many of the exercises can be done with a partner while I guide you by video.
+And many of the exercises can be done with a partner while I guide you by video.
 I also have colleagues across the US and parts of Canada, and I’m happy to help you find someone local, if that’s a better fit.
 You’ll be amazed at how much easier your sex life becomes when you and your partner are self-centered.